learnuidev/mandarino-engine/README.md

 ## Features

-- Multi Model support: can either use openai, deepseek or moonshot 🤗
+- Multi Model support: can either use openai, deepseek, qwen or moonshot 🤗

 ## Install